 Canada, also usually has a number of pride celebrations across the country.
-Gay Pride, the most well known and biggest event in the US, is held in all major Canadian cities and is attended by thousands of proud Canadians, including Prime Minister, Justin Trudeau.
-One of the largest Pride celebrations in the worldwide is Toronto Pride which usually draws in over 1 million people.
+Gay Pride, the most well-known and biggest event in the US, is held in all major Canadian cities and is attended by thousands of proud Canadians, including Prime Minister, Justin Trudeau.
+One of the largest Pride celebrations worldwide is Toronto Pride which usually draws in over 1 million people.
 This year, however, due to pandemic restrictions, Pride celebrations were not cancelled but simply moved online including events such as Global Pride and Pride Toronto Festival, which will continue throughout this week.

 Supportive Immigrant Communities